-I just made this and was delighted by it’s simplicity and refreshing flavor.
-I wouldn’t have put this combination together, but I am trying to be more adventurous.
-Three simple ingredients that burst with lip-smacking goodness is what makes this recipe a keeper for me.
+I just made this summertime gazpacho and was delighted by it’s simplicity and refreshing flavor.
+Three basic ingredients burst with lip-smacking goodness.
+I can’t say that I would have put this combination together, but I am glad I did.

 - 1 pound garden-fresh tomatoes, rinsed, cored and quartered. (do not peel)

-- 1 pound fresh strawberries, rinsed and stemmed
+- 1 pound fresh organic strawberries, rinsed and stemmed

-- In a food processor or a blender, puree the tomatoes and the strawberries.
+- In a blender (or food processor), puree the tomatoes and strawberries.
 Add the vinegar and blend again.
-Taste for seasoning.
+Taste, add more vinegar if needed.
 Chill throughly before serving.
-Serve in small, clear glasses as a refreshing aperitif.
+Serve in small, clear glasses as a refreshing appetizer.

 The tomato was first cultivated by the Incas and was imported to Europe in the sixteenth century.
 It was at first considered an aphrodisiac, while in the north of France it was thought to be a poison.